osg-htc/docs/docs/other/network-performance-toolkit.md

 Finding Target Servers
 ===========================

 Finding servers against which to run on-demand tests can be a major impediment to effectively using these tools.
 The [perfSONAR](http://www.perfsonar.net/about) project tackles this problem by running a registration service for participating tools.
 The Performance Node ISO automatically uses this Lookup Service to advertise the tools' existence.
 You can also create custom views by making web-service calls to retrieve the data of interest.
-See the [perfSONAR service page](http://www.perfsonar.net/activeServices/) for more details.

 We also have requested ALL OSG sites register their perfSONAR Toolkit installations in OIM (See <https://www.opensciencegrid.org/bin/view/Documentation/RegisterPSinOIM> ).
 You can use the MyOSG -> Resource Group -> Resource Group Summary page to see a list of perfSONAR Toolkit hosts that are installed at <http://tinyurl.com/mxfmutg>.
 Using this list you can select a "closest" relevant instance to use for running on-demand tests.
 Alternately if you have a perfSONAR toolkit install, the web interface has a "Global Services" link you can visit to see ALL perfSONAR instances that have updated the perfSONAR lookup service.

 Using the Client Tools
 ===========================

-The *client site components* are installed with the <a href="/bin/view/ReleaseDocumentation/ClientInstallationGuide" class="twikiLink">OSG Client</a> (see above).
 These tools support delay measurements (OWAMP), throughput measurements (BWCTL), and advanced diagnostics (NDT and NPAD).
 The command syntax for each tool is described in the following sub-sections.
 Each of the client tools listed above communicates with a companion server process to perform a measurement/test.

 Network Diagnostic Tool (NDT)
 -----------------------------------------------------------------------